MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 <a href="https://olympics.com/museum/" rel="nofollow"> The Olympic Museum</a>

 It's not just skiing that takes place in the Alps of Switzerland.
 Bobsledding has been a major sport for years.
-Next time you are in St. Moritz, check out the BobMuseum.  https://bobmuseum.ch/museum/#!/infopoint
+Next time you are in St. Moritz, check out the BobMuseum and learn about a sport you might not have thought a lot about.

-<a href="https://olympics.com/museum/" rel="nofollow"> The Olympic Museum</a>
+<a href="https://bobmuseum.ch/museum/#!/infopoint" rel="nofollow"> Bob Museum</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyMzUxMTI1MiwtMTQwNjk2NTg5NSwtNz
+eyJoaXN0b3J5IjpbLTE1NTM4OTYzNDMsLTE0MDY5NjU4OTUsLT
-E2ODk3OTIzXX0=
+cxNjg5NzkyM119
 -->